-- If flashing from TFTP, connect an Ethernet cable from the Ethernet connector ETHO/POE on the Carrier Board to your network hub, router, or switch. - If flashing from SD card, insert a correctly formatted SD card into the SD/MMC card slot connector X57 on the Carrier Board. - · Connect a serial RS-232 cable from a free port on your Host PC to the connector X51 on the Carrier Board. - Start your favorite terminal software (Windows: PuTTY or TeraTerm; Linux: Minicom) on your Host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1). - Power on your board by connecting the 5 V wall adapter to X12 on the Carrier Board. - After application of power, within approximately three seconds, hit any key to halt autoboot and enter Barebox.
-If an SD card was inserted, the /bo ot partition will automount to /mnt/mmc.
+- If flashing from TFTP, connect an Ethernet cable from the Ethernet connector on the Carrier Board to your network hub, router, or switch. - If flashing from SD card, insert a correctly formatted SD card into the SD/MMC card slot connector on the Carrier Board. - Connect a serial RS-232 cable from a free port on your Host PC to the connector on the Carrier Board. - Start your favorite terminal software (Windows: PuTTY or TeraTerm; Linux: Minicom) on your Host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1). - Power on your board by connecting the 5 V wall adapter to on the Carrier Board. - After application of power, within approximately three seconds, hit any key to halt autoboot and enter Barebox.
 If an Ethernet cable is connected and the network has been configured, TFTP will automount to /mnt/tftp.
+If an SD card was inserted and Barebox was booted from MMC, the /boot partition will automount to /boot.